AWegnerGitHub/awegnergithub.github.io-content/2017_07_31_a_decade_at_caterpillar.md

 During this move, a third party logistics service was brought in to 'improve' our processes.
 It turns out that a start up company without a large customer doesn't know how to manage transportation for a company that spends hundreds of millions of dollars a year to move stuff around.
 The relationship didn't improve over time.
-Instead, each side attempted blame the other for the smallest of issues.
+Instead, each side attempted to blame the other for the smallest of issues.
 After being assigned the task of ensuring our data was transferred every day by an early time, I started looking for another position in the company.
-I was tried of getting up early and missing time with the family.
+I was tired of getting up early and missing time with the family.

 ## The long drive